 Spring has sprung and with it allergy season.
-Unfortunately, our pets are susceptible to the same allergies that afflict us; in addition to excessing itching, scratching and sneezing, dogs are also susceptible to runny/water eyes, which if severe, can lead to conjunctivitis.
-Conjunctivitis, also known as “pink eye” is simply an infection or inflammation of the conjunctiva, the outermost layer of the eyeball and inside of the eyelids.
-In addition to pollen, other airborne allergens such as mold, dander, perfume, or smoke (among others) could also lead to conjunctivitis in your dog.
+Unfortunately, our pets are susceptible to the same allergies that afflict us.
+In addition to excessive itching, scratching, and sneezing, dogs are also susceptible to runny/water eyes, which, if severe, can lead to conjunctivitis.
+Conjunctivitis – also known as “pink eye” – is simply an infection or inflammation of the conjunctiva (the outermost layer of the eyeball and inside of the eyelids).
+Airborne allergens such as pollen, as well as others like mold, dander, perfume, or smoke (to name a few) all have the potential to cause conjunctivitis.

-Allergies are not the only way dogs can contract Conjunctivitis, however, as it can also be caused by either a viral or bacterial infection.
-Dogs that are experiencing a cold or upper respiratory infection caused by a virus may have drainage from the eyes that could lead to or be diagnosed as conjunctivitis.
+But allergies are not the only way dogs can contract conjunctivitis; it can also be caused by either a viral or bacterial infection.
+Dogs that are experiencing a cold or upper respiratory infection caused by a virus may have drainage from the eyes that could cause conjunctivitis.

 Another cause of “pink eye” in dogs is bacteria.
-The bacteria Streptococcus and Staphylococcus are known culprits.
-While proven bacterial conjunctivitis in dogs is rare, it is highly contagious.
+The bacteria Streptococcus and Staphylococcus are the most well-known culprits.
+While proven bacterial conjunctivitis in dogs is rare, it is highly, highly contagious.

 The final way in which conjunctivitis may be contracted is from an irritation or injury to the eye.
 If a dog’s eye is rubbed or scratched, this too can lead to an infection of the conjunctiva.